 The Florida Senior Addiction Epidemic

 Florida is home to many seniors and baby boomers.
-Over 50 senior communities abound.
-The reality is, many of these seniors are a long way from their families.
+Over 50 communities abound.
+The reality is many of these seniors are a long way from their families.
 They cope with the physical pains and emotional discomfort alone or in silence.
-Often their doctors and children are unaware of their addiction, or the doctors and family members believe that they are too old for treatment, so they don’t bother.
+Often their doctors and children are unaware of their addiction, or the doctors and family members believe that they are too old for treatment or why bother.

 Signs and Symptoms of Senior (Older Adult) Addiction

 - Increase in sense of isolation

 - Loss of interest in formally pleasurable activities

 - Increase in alcoholic drinking

 - Change in personal hygiene